Lady Bird Deed: What is it and How it Works

 Advantages of Lady Bird Deed

 The deed has certain advantages that make it ideal for different grantors.
-Some of these advantages are discussed below.
+Some of these advantages are discussed below:

 Avoid the lengthy and expensive probate process

 Probate, a court-supervised inheritance distribution, can be time-consuming and expensive.
 Probate fees are generally higher than the administrative costs of a ladybird deed.
 This is because probate is heavily regulated.
-Lady bird deeds are used to avoid probate estate settlement and associated fees.
+The deeds are used to avoid probate estate settlement and associated fees.
 They allow the beneficiaries to attain title to the property promptly after the demise of the grantor , as the only requirement is to file the death certificate at the land records office.
 Therefore, these deeds are a relatively easy and cost-effective way to avoid probate.

 Helps retain control over property